JoshuaXOng/balendar/readme.md

-# Balendar
+# balendar

-A basic calendar app - Google's one does not have continuous scrolling (I don't think) and Microsoft's one is a bit bloated.
+A basic calendar app - Google's one does not have continuous scrolling (I don't think) and Microsoft's one is a bit old.